frankban/django-endless-pagination/doc/usage.rst

 **New in version 0.6**

 Usually pagination requires to hit the database to get the total number of items to display.
-Lazy pagination avoids this *select count* and results in a faster page load, with a disadvantage: you can't know the total number of pages.
+Lazy pagination avoids this *select count* query and results in a faster page load, with a disadvantage: you can't know the total number of pages.
 For this reason it is better to use lazy pagination in conjunction with twitter-style pagination (e.g. using the *show_more* template tag).